-- (1) In the course of the investigation and before the expiration of the custody, the preliminary proceedings judge may terminate custody by the decision upon hearing from the Prosecutor.
-Against the decision, the Prosecutor may file an appeal to the Panel referred to in Article 24 Paragraph 6.
-The Panel shall be bound to reach a decision within 48 hours. - (2) An appeal is not allowed against the decision rejecting the motion for termination of the custody.
+- (1) In the course of the investigation and before the expiration of the custody, the preliminary proceedings judge may terminate custody by the decision after the prosecutor is heard.
+The prosecutor may file an appeal against the decision to the Panel referred to in Article 24 Paragraph 5.
+The Panel shall reach a decision within 48 hours. - (2) No appeal is allowed against the decision rejecting the motion for termination of the custody.